yashasvigirdhar/JuiceBill/README.md

 ToDo:

     To Add the Squilite support

     To provide options for add, delete or edit info. about a juice

+Feel free to use the app, and report if you find any bug.

+Cheers !